Setting Date, Time, and Time Zone on Ubuntu Linux

 Changing or updating the system time

-To adjust or set time, click the time option.
-This will open a new window that allows us to change or set the new time.
+To adjust the time, click the time option.
+It will open a new window that allows us to set a new time.

 To change or localize the time zone, click the time-zone option.
-This will open a map of the world in a new pop-up window.
-To select a new time zone, click the respective country on the map.
+It will open the world map in a new pop-up window.
+Click the country on the map to select the new time zone of that country.

 To change the time format, use the time format option.
 To view time in 12 hours format, select the AM/PM option.